-Note: Virtual databases can map to IDOL Server databases or to other virtual databases that you set up for the DAH.
+Virtual databases can map to IDOL Server databases or to other virtual databases that you set up for the DAH.

-However, combinator virtual databases must map only to other virtual databases (combinator VDBs combine results from distributor VDBs).
+However, in general, HPE recommends that combinator virtual databases map only to other virtual databases (combinator VDBs combine results from distributor VDBs).
 Distributor databases normally map directly to the IDOL Server databases.
-They must not distribute queries to combinator VDBs.
+HPE recommends that you do not use them to distribute queries to combinator VDBs.